-Membership of WGs shall generally be small in number and shall provide a balance of regulators and industry and geographic jurisdictions, as appropriate.
+Membership of WGs shall generally be small in number to accomplish the work, and shall provide a balance of regulators and industry, as appropriate.
 Members shall represent their respective nominating organization, and reflect those policies in the WG, not their personal opinions.
-The number of experts per industry group is not limited, but each party's experts count as one voice, and are expected to express the same opinion.

-Observers can participate in WGs, as appropriate.
-Observing ITA of a given jurisdiction can send an expert to WGs as appropriate, provided that their Regulator counterparts also participates in that WG.
+To make JWGs more efficient, jurisdictions should be encouraged to send representatives to JWGs who can offer expertise or otherwise have an interest in the topic.
+Each jurisdiction is allowed up to two (2) regulator and two (2) industry representatives per group or association, with exceptions for additional subject matter experts (SME), as needed.
+Each party (including SME) counts as one voice and is expected to express the same opinion.
+Of note, observing ITA of a given jurisdiction can participate in WGs as appropriate, provided that their Regulator counterparts also participate in that WG.

-In exceptional cases and upon endorsement of the SC, a WG may allow other individuals with appropriate knowledge and expertise to participate in a WG meeting(s) as an external observer/expert.
+In exceptional cases additional subject matter experts (SME) may be invited to participate at the discretion of the JWG Co-Chairs and their contribution will be noted in JWG deliverables.